Rare footage of 'pure wildcat' captured in Huntly - BBC News

 The recording was made during a surveillance operation in the area involving camera traps.

-Wildcat Haven said it was the first living wildcat to score full points on a scale determining hybridisation with domestic cats.
+Wildcat Haven said it was the first living wildcat to score full points on a scale which shows the level of breeding with domestic cats.
 However, Scottish Wildcat Action disputed that claim.

 The rival organisation said 10 wildcats had been spotted in the area before, one of which was verified as the purest form.